dom-s/dark-jargon/word_dist/README.md

 ## Run Experiment Scripts

-To reproduce the experiments for language model smoothing execute `bash word_dist/script/run_smoothing-clean_clean.sh`.
+To reproduce the experiments for language model smoothing execute `bash word_dist/script/run_smoothing-clean_clean.sh`, while in the project root directory.
 These results were not included in the ECIR work but can be found in the Ph.D. thesis.

-To reproduce the iterative results **TODO**
+To reproduce the iterative results execute `bash word_dist/script/run_iterative-clean_clean.sh`, while in the project root directory.
+These results were not included in the ECIR work but can be found in the Ph.D. thesis.

 ## Description of components